 The Dirty Truth About Toilet Paper And Deforestation.

-You may have seen some toilet paper companies advertise that for every tree felled, that they will replant X amount.
+You may have seen some toilet paper companies advertise that they will replant X amount for every tree felled.
 Sounds good, does it not?
 However, as usual, all is not what it seems.

 Unfortunately, the logic of the industry is more focused on economics than ecology.
 So the reality is that the industry prefers to plant only one species of tree to replace a forest of many indigenous to a region.

 This species is generally the Douglas-fir, which quickly grows and can be harvested in regular rotations.
-This is tree farming, not ecosystem or forest replacement.
+But, again, this is tree farming, not ecosystem or forest replacement.

 Logging debris and dead trees are turned into profits before they can become vital parts of the food web through decomposition.